haari006/ecoChef-nextjs/README.md

 This will start the development server.
 You should see a message telling you that the app is running, usually at `http://localhost:9002`.
 Open that link in your web browser, and you should see EcoChef!

+You can also check out the hosted version of EcoChef at [https://studio--veggieversatile.us-central1.hosted.app/](https://studio--veggieversatile.us-central1.hosted.app/).

 And that's it!
 You're all set up.
 Have fun exploring the code and making it your own! ❤️